culturing/thoughts/Thoughts/2023-10 Pursuing Justice.md

 ### - 15 -

-- Sciensts cannot learn to hear the inner world as long as they remain dogmatic.
+- Scientists cannot learn to hear the inner world as long as they remain dogmatic.
 - Their dogma is the science is the one true way.
 - Why should there be one true way?